aptech/docs/docs/CR-fgetsa.rst

     :returns: **sa** (*Nx1 string array*) - Contains the text read from the file lines specified by the file handle *fh*. :math:`N <= numl`.

 Remarks
 -------

-:func:`fgetsa` reads up to *numl* lines of text.
+The :func:`fgetsa` procedure reads up to *numl* lines of text.
 If :func:`fgetsa` reaches the end of the file before reading *numl* lines, *sa* will be shortened.
 Lines are read in the same manner as :func:`fgets`, except that no limit is placed on the size of a line.
-Thus, :func:`fgetsa` always returns complete lines of text.
-Newlines are retained.
+Thus, :func:`fgetsa` always returns complete lines of text with newlines retained.

 If *numl* is 1, :func:`fgetsa` returns a string.
 (This is one way to read a line from a file without placing a limit on the length of the line.)

 If the file is already at end-of-file when you call :func:`fgetsa`, your program will terminate with an error.
 Use :func:`eof` in conjunction with fgetsa to avoid this.

 If the file was opened for update (see :func:`fopen`) and you are switching from writing to reading, don't forget to call :func:`fseek` or :func:`fflush` first, to flush the file's buffer.